Browse

 Rasmussen, A. E.

-By adopting ideas like “development,” members of a Papua New Guinean community find themselves continuously negotiating what can be expected of a relative or a community member.
 Nearly half the people born on the remote Mbuke Islands become teachers, businessmen, or bureaucrats in urban centers, while those who stay at home ask migrant relatives “What about me?”
 This detailed ethnography sheds light on remittance motivations and documents how terms like “community” can be useful in places otherwise permeated by kinship.
-As the state withdraws, Mbuke people explore what social ends might be reached through involvement with the cash economy.

-Subjects: General Anthropology Development Studies
+Subjects: Anthropology (General) Development Studies Sociology

 eBook available

-May 2018
+Published May 2018

 In the Best Interests of the Child